emerald-dao/cryptokitties-arcade/src/courses/content/1-beginner-to-intermediate/1-creating-a-kitty/1-lesson-overview/content.md

 1. Add a name to the Kitty on the right.
 You should see the Kitty changing based on the name you input!

 Ok, enough playing around.
-When you're ready to continue, hit "1.2 Contracts" on the left, and let's dive into learning Cadence!
+When you're ready to continue, hit "Next" and get ready to dive into learning Cadence!